-The American University of the Caribbean School of Medicine (AUC) Class of 2021 Commencement ceremony will be celebrated virtually on Saturday, May 22.
-We look forward to bringing all graduates together online in recognition of your hard work, your determination, and your success in earning your medical degree.
+The American University of the Caribbean School of Medicine (AUC) Class of 2022 Commencement ceremony will be celebrated on Saturday, May 21.
+We look forward to bringing all graduates together in recognition of your hard work, your determination, and your success in earning your medical degree.

 - Community Service and Outstanding Academic Awards will be announced.

 - Individual recognition for each participating graduate during the Conferral of Degrees.

 The Alumni Relations department is proud to announce that AUC alumnus, Steven Jackson, MD, MBA (’06), has agreed to keynote AUC’s 2022 Commencement Ceremony.

 Dr. Jackson is a program director, and spinal cord injury specialist, at Regions Hospital in St. Paul, Minnesota.
 His titles with HealthPartners include Clinical Program Director, Spinal Cord Injury Medicine; Co-Chairman, Medical Advisor for Health Equity; Medical Director, Patient Experience.
 Dr. Jackson is also an Assistant Professor of Physical Medicine and Rehabilitation at the University of Minnesota Medical School.

 Education and training: Surgery Internship, Mayo Clinic/Mayo School of Graduate Education, Rochester, MN; Orthopedic Surgery Fellowship, Mayo Clinic/Mayo School of Graduate Education; Physical Medicine and Rehabilitation Residency, Virginia Commonwealth University, Richmond; Spinal Cord Injury Fellowship, Virginia Commonwealth University.
 Masters of Business Administration at Hamline University.